PeaceNooo/awsdemo/README.md

 ## AWS Services

 This application uses the following AWS services: DynamoDB, S3, and IAM.
 The DynamoDB table is used to store homework items.
 The S3 bucket is used to store homework files.
 We used AWS SDK for Java 2.x to interact with these services.

-Use `DynamoDbTable` and `DynamoDbEnhancedClient`([related doc](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/ddb-en-client-getting-started-dynamodbTable.html)) to interact with DynamoDB and `S3Template` to interact with S3.
+In V1, I use `DynamoDbTable` and `DynamoDbEnhancedClient`([related doc](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/ddb-en-client-getting-started-dynamodbTable.html)) to interact with DynamoDB and `S3Template` to interact with S3.

+In V2, I use `DynamoDbTemplate` and `S3Template` to interact with DynamoDB and S3.

 ## References